RT Cunningham

 There are a lot of Linux distributions that support KDE Plasma as a desktop environment.
 Most of them are based on Debian, Fedora, openSUSE, or Arch.
 I prefer the Debian ecosystem.
 Linux Mint is based on Ubuntu, which itself is based on Debian.
 Kubuntu is an Ubuntu “flavor” (called a “spin” in other distributions).

-I don’t like Ubuntu snaps, so I use a script called “Kubuntu get rid of Snap” to remove everything associated with them.
-Since it removes Firefox as well (it’s a snap version), I have to download another “non-snap” web browser before I run the script.
+I don’t like Ubuntu snaps, so I can use a script called “Kubuntu get rid of Snap” to remove everything associated with them.
+Since it removes Firefox as well (it’s a snap version), I would have to download another “non-snap” web browser before I run the script.
 Some people dislike Google Chrome, but I’m okay with it.
 I don’t have to enable flatpaks because I don’t require any applications that come in that format.

 No More Testing